turbulent/dockwrkr/README.md

     command: /bin/sh -c "while true; do echo hello world; sleep 1; done"
     volume:
       - "/path/to/vol:/dest/of/vol"
+jobs:
+  hello-once:
+    image: busybox
+    env:
+      VAR_FOO_VAR: 1
+      VAR_FOO_BAR: "string"
+      VAR_FOO_VAR: null
+    command: /bin/sh -c "echo hello world"
+    volume:
+      - "/path/to/vol:/dest/of/vol"
 ```

-Each parameter for each container match the ``docker run`` Docker client
+Each parameter for each container definition (in `services` or `jobs`) match
-options.
+the ``docker run`` Docker client options.

 ### PIDs

-`dockwrkr` can write the pids of the containers it manages.
-To activate, add
+`dockwrkr` can write the pids of the services it manages.
+To activate, add the
-the ``pids`` section in your `dockwrkr.yml` file.
+``pids`` section in your `dockwrkr.yml` file.

 ```
 pids: